razvanmarinescu/brain-coloring/README.md

 # Brain colouring software
 Author: Razvan V. Marinescu - razvan@csail.mit.edu

 I plan to publish a paper on this, which can be cited.
-Until then, I would appreciate if you could include me as a co-author.
+Until then, I would appreciate if you could include me as a co-author on your paper.

 License: CC-BY 3.0